ZupIT/beagle-docs/content/en/backend/_index.md

 ---
 title: Backend
 weight: 6
-description: 'This section lists all configurations, libs and tutorials related to the backend platform'
+description: 'This section lists all the backend technologies Beagle currently supports'
 ---